mattbrictson/minitest-snapshots/README.md

 - `-u` or `--update-snapshots`: Update snapshots on disk to the new actual value when re-running the test.
 Useful when you know the new output of a test case is correct and the snapshot is out of date.
 - `-l` or `--lock-snapshots`: Prevents new snapshots from being written.
 Useful on CI to ensure all snapshots have been written by the developer.

+For example, to update snapshots on a Rails project:

+    $ bin/rails test -u

 ## Installation

 Add this line to your application's Gemfile: